 - Consider adding a balancing mist to your skincare regimen.
 This my friend is the real reason you might want to consider what used to be called a toner.
 Don’t go for a toner which calls itself an astringent or is alcohol based, instead go for a balancing mist/pH balancing toner, something like the La Roche-Posay Physiological Soothing Toner £12/200ml, or the First Aid Beauty Vitamin Hydrating Mist £10/59ml, which has an added boost of skin vitamins to bring to the party.

 If you take a look at your skincare regimen, is it lovingly protecting your skin pH?
-If you’re wondering about any products your using and whether they could be pH culprits, shout ’em to me below and I’ll let you know…
+If you’re wondering about any products you’re using and whether they could be pH culprits, shout ’em to me below and I’ll let you know…

 Cheryl Woodman is a scientist & award winning skincare formulator who’s more friend next door than bow tie wearing professor.
 As creator of Honesty For Your Skin her aim is to help you care for your skin in the best ways possible.
 She’s founder of the natural & fragrance free skincare brand Honesty while also hosting 1 to 1 skincare coaching to help you get your best skin yet.
 Find out more here.